 The 285-foot Hoover Tower was built in 1941 and dedicated as part of Stanford's 50th anniversary celebration.
 The Hoover Observation Deck offers views of the Santa Clara Valley and houses a carillon of 48 bells, the largest inscribed "For Peace Alone Do I Ring."
-The lobby features exhibitions on such topics as the institution's founder-Stanford alumnus and U.S. president Herbert

-Hoover-and collections held at the Hoover Institution Library & Archives.
+The lobby features exhibitions on such topics as the institution's founder-Stanford alumnus and U.S. president Herbert Hoover-and alumnus and U.S. president Herbert Hoover-and collections held at the Hoover Institution Library & Archives.
 For availability and hours, call 650-723-2053 for the Observation Deck, or 650-723-3563 for the Reading Room and Exhibition Galleries. www.hoover.org habitat reserve, which also supports academic programs, environmental restoration and habitat conservation.
 Public access is limited to daylight hours, and pets are prohibited. dish.stanford.edu